MicroEJ/docs/VEEPortingGuide/mock.rst

 	      at java.lang.Thread.run(Thread.java:325)
 	      at java.lang.Thread.runWrapper(Thread.java:387)

    This issue affects most JDK distributions.
-As a workaround, we have successfully used Oracle JDK versions ``17.0.14`` to ``21.0.6`` to avoid this issue.
+As a workaround, we recommend to use Oracle JDK versions ``17.0.14`` to ``21.0.6`` to avoid this issue.

 Mock Framework
 ==============